evshary/awesome-autoware/README.md

 - [Autoware.AI](https://github.com/autowarefoundation/autoware_ai): The autonomous driving framework based on ROS 1.
 - [Autoware.Auto](https://autowarefoundation.gitlab.io/autoware.auto/AutowareAuto/): The autonomous driving framework based on ROS 2, which is replaced by Autoware.core/Autoware.universe.

+## Awesome lists

+- [awesome-ros2](https://github.com/fkromer/awesome-ros2): A curated list of awesome Robot Operating System Version 2.0 (ROS 2) resources and libraries.
+- [awesome-zenoh](https://github.com/kydos/awesome-zenoh): A curated list of awesome projects, libraries, tools, and resources built with or for Zenoh – the protocol unifying data in motion, data at rest, and computations.

 ## Contributing